gradle/gradle-enterprise-build-validation-scripts/Gradle.md

 By default, the scripts fetching build scan data try to find the access key in the `enterprise/keys.properties` file within the Gradle user home directory (`~/.gradle` by default).
 Alternatively, the access key can be specified via the `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable.
 You can also authenticate with the APIs using username and password instead by setting the `GRADLE_ENTERPRISE_USERNAME` and `GRADLE_ENTERPRISE_PASSWORD` environment variables.

-## Configuring the network settings when connecting to Gradle Enterprise
+## Configuring the network settings to connect to Gradle Enterprise

 The scripts that fetch build scan data can be configured to use a HTTP(S) proxy, to use a custom Java trust store, and to disable SSL certificate validation when connecting to Gradle Enterprise.
 The network settings configuration is automatically picked up by the build validation scripts from a `network.settings` file put in the same location as where the scripts are run.
 A [configuration file template](components/scripts/network.settings) can be found at the same location as where the scripts are located.